fishtree-attempt/simple-linear-regression-public-health/episodes/03-twoLvlFactor.md

 > ## Exercise
 > Use the `jtools` package to visualise the model of `Pulse` as a function of `PhysActive`.
+> Ensure that the x-axis is labelled as "Physically active" rather than "PhysActive".
 > How does this plot relate to the output given by `summ`?
 {: .challenge}